RocketChat/docs-old/1. Contributing/Reporting Issues/README.md

 * Relevant snippets from your error logs
 * Screen shots if helpful to communicate the problem

+## Gathering Logs

+Collecting and including logs often helps us get to the root of the issue quicker.

+### Browser logs
+To collect logs from your browser press <key>Ctrl</key> + <key>Shift</key> + <key>i</key> and switch to the console tab.
+Errors should appear in red

+### Server logs
+To collect logs from your browser as an Admin log into your Rocket.Chat.
+From there click the arrow by your avatar and goto Administration.
+Once there you will see: `View Logs`

+Often its useful to open this in another browser and reproduce the problem again and you will see an exception pop up in the logs.

 ## Priority Features or Bug fixes?

 Please consider [donating](/1.%20Contributing/Donating/).